-Commissioner Anderson: It's a process of education because people think metal roofs are tin roofs and it's not, so...
+Commissioner Anderson: It's a process of education because people thing metal roofs are tin roofs and its not, so...

 Mayor Slesnick: Well, but see Maria, wait a minute...

 Commissioner Anderson: And I'm not against taking a vote, but I think it comes with education.